reactjs/react.dev/src/content/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023.md

 Another technique is to server-render the page in two parts.
 First, the main content is rendered and all such tags are collected.
 Then, the `<head>` is rendered with these tags.
 Finally, the `<head>` and the main content are sent to the browser.
 This approach works, but it prevents you from taking advantage of the [React 18's Streaming Server Renderer](/reference/react-dom/server/renderToReadableStream) because you'd have to wait for all content to render you can send the `<head>`.

-This is why we're adding built-in support for rendering `<title>` and `<meta>` tags anywhere in your component tree out of the box.
+This is why we're adding built-in support for rendering `<title>`, `<meta>`, and metadata `<link>` tags anywhere in your component tree out of the box.
 It would work the same way in all environments, including fully client-side code, SSR, and in the future, RSC.
 We will share more details about this soon.

 ## React Optimizing Compiler {/*react-optimizing-compiler*/}